systech-bat/AWS/README.md

-# AWS
-# script PY for creating pre-singed URL
+# usefull scripts for AWS